 It comes from my heart.

 It is what I love.

-After college I opened a shop in Greenwich Village called Designpoint where I sold abstract needlepoint canvases.
-Presently, my art is featured on upscale souvenirs sold nationally to airports and gift shops through my company Fifth Avenue Manufacturers.
-When I am developing graphics for my souvenir company I am looking out into the world at landmarks and specific icons for inspiration, and the work is representational.
-When I am painting for myself the imagery comes from within.
+After college she opened a shop in Greenwich Village called Designpoint where she sold abstract needlepoint canvases.
+Presently, her art is featured on upscale souvenirs sold nationally to airports and gift shops through her company Fifth Avenue Manufacturers.
+When she is developing graphics for her souvenir company she is looking out into the world at landmarks and specific icons for inspiration, and the work is representational.
+When she is painting for herself the imagery comes from within.

-Here is a short video of me discussing how I make a painting at the New York Art Expo.
+Here is a short video of Mary discussing how she made a painting at the New York Art Expo.

-My hope is that the viewer will join me in the adventure, set thought aside, and be open to allowing their senses to take in and enjoy my work on a purely emotional and visceral level.
+She hopes the viewer will join her in the adventure, set thought aside, and be open to allowing their senses to take in and enjoy her work on a purely emotional and visceral level.